Esri/mapbook-android/mapbook-app/README.md

 Once an address locator, or .loc file, is created for each layer, it was time to run the [Create Composite Address Locator](http://pro.arcgis.com/en/pro-app/tool-reference/geocoding/create-composite-address-locator.htm) geoprocessing tool.
 The Create Composite Locator tool allows multiple, individual .loc files to be specified as an input so that it can package the contents into a single resulting _composite_ .loc file.
 Worth noting is that a composite address locator does not store the address indexing information as would a standalone .loc file, but rather references the data from the input locators that are specified when it's generated.
 This composite locator (.loc) file was later specified when building the mobile map package.

 #### Setting bookmarks
 The Offline Mapbook app supports viewing of predefined, bookmarked locations.
-[Bookmarks](http://pro.arcgis.com/en/pro-app/help/mapping/navigation/bookmarks.htm) were set in ArcGIS Pro for each map and are included in the mobile map package.
-When a given map is opened in the app, clicking the 'bookmark' icon in the upper right corner will open a side pane which presents a list of all bookmarks saved with that map.
-Clicking a bookmark will zoom to its extent.
-To highlight this capability, two bookmarks were saved for each of the three maps.
+Two [bookmarks](http://pro.arcgis.com/en/pro-app/help/mapping/navigation/bookmarks.htm) were set in ArcGIS Pro for each map and are included in the mobile map package.

 #### Metadata and thumbnails
 Before finalizing the maps for publishing, metadata was created for each map.
 The Title and Summary properties for each map are accessed in ArcGIS Pro by opening the Map Properties window, double clicking the map title from the Contents pane, and clicking the Metadata tab within.
 Like the map title and summary, a map thumbnail can also provide context.
 The thumbnail image for a map can be generated in ArcGIS Pro by right clicking a map's title in the Contents pane and selecting 'Create Thumbnail' from the context menu that appears.
 The created thumbnail can be viewed by hovering the mouse cursor over the map from the Project pane under the 'Maps' section.